Megscammell/METOD-Algorithm/README.md

 ## Installation
-To install the METOD algorithm repository, type the following into the command line:
+To install the METOD Algorithm repository, type the following into the command line:

 ```console
 $ git clone https://github.com/Megscammell/METOD-Algorithm.git